 Margaret Bonds was a pianist and composer noted for her musical adaptations of Shakespeare and collaboration with Langston Hughes.
 Bonds was the first African American soloist to appear with the Chicago Symphony and played an important role in the development of twentieth century classical and musical theater.

 Bonds was born in Chicago, Illinois on March 3, 1913.
 Her parents, Dr. Monroe Majors and Estella C. Bonds, were separated two years later leaving young Bonds to be raised by her mother.
 Showing promise at an early age, she completed her first composition at the age of five.
 Her musical prowess was encouraged by her mother, who was also a musician and a frequent host to African American writers, artists, and musicians.
-Visitors from the local Chicago area and around the country would regularly play in the Bond home and their presence and performances there clearly had an effect on young Margaret.
-These encounters were so extensive that Bonds would later claim she knew every living African American composer.
+Visitors from the local Chicago area and around the country would regularly play in the Bond home.
+These encounters were so extensive that Bonds later claimed she knew every living African American composer.

 After receiving bachelor’s and master’s degrees in music from Northwestern University in 1933 and 1934 respectively, Bonds went on to a successful career writing pieces for the Glenn Miller Orchestra and regularly performing on the radio.
 Although Bonds was educated as a classical musician, her work was versatile and strongly influenced by jazz and blues.
 Her compositions were performed by a large number of concert artists including Louis Armstrong and Woody Herman.